therealbstern/apcupsd/doc/manual/manual.rst

 computer.

 apcsmart
-    An APCSmart UPS and its computer communicate through an RS232C serial connection.
-They use it as a character channel (2400bps, 8 data bits, 1 stop bit, no parity) and pass commands back and forth in a primitive language resembling modem-control codes.
-The
-    different APC UPSes all use closely related firmware, so the language doesn't vary much (later versions add more commands).
-This class of UPS is in decline, rapidly being replaced in APC's product line by USB UPSes.
+    The 'apcsmart' protocol uses an RS232 serial connection to pass commands back and forth in a primitive language resembling modem-control codes.
+APC calls this language "UPS-Link".
+Originally introduced for Smart-UPS models (thus the name 'apcsmart'), this class of UPS is in decline, rapidly being replaced in APC's product line by USB and MODBUS UPSes.

 usb
     A USB UPS speaks a universal well defined control language over a USB wire.
 Most of APC's lineup now uses this method as of late 2003, and it seems likely to completely take over in their low- and middle range.
-Other manufacturers (Belkin, Tripp-Lite, etc.) are moving the same way, though with a different control protocol for each manufacturer.
-As long as USB hardware can be mass-produced more cheaply than an Ethernet card, most UPSes are likely to go this design route.
-Please note that even if you have a USB UPS, if you use a serial cable with it (as can be supplied by APC), you will need to configure your UPS as ``apcsmart`` rather than ``usb``.
+The most recent APC UPSes support only a limited set of data over the USB interface.
+MODBUS (see below) is required in order to access the advanced data.

 net
     This is the keyword to specify if you are using your